sheadawson/silverstripe-timepickerfield/README.md

 	TimePickerField::create('Time')->setTimePickerConfig($key, $value);

-For usage with DatetimeField, you can use the DatetimeField API to swap out the time field
+If you need to modify an existing DatetimeField, you can set the time field to a picker by using:

     $field = DatetimeField::create('DateAndTime');
     $field->setTimeField(TimePickerField::create('DateAndTime'));

+Or if you like you can also use the following to create a DateTimePickerField from scratch:

+    $field = DatetimePickerField::create('DateAndTime');